 Next question: tell me about your practice.

 Again, the mark of an amateur.
-It's not like we are real hard to investigate.
-How can be talking to a prospect, on your dime, and not know anything about me or my firm (or for that matter that I have a huge second business teaching lawyers how to handle meetings like this.)
+It's not like we are tough to investigate.
+How can be talking to a prospect, on your dime, and not know anything about me or my firm (or for that matter that I have an enormous second business teaching lawyers how to handle meetings like this.)

 This is a smart magazine.
 Every month they rotate "special advertising sections" for lawyers, doctors, dentists, plastic surgeons and real estate agents (aka a collection of "dumb money.")

-I told him I thought the profiles, where all of the lawyers looked exactly the same, saying exactly the same thing in a format that was identical, was "yellow pages on steroids."
+I told him I thought the profiles, where all of the lawyers looked the same, saying the same thing in a format that was identical, was "yellow pages on steroids."

 I asked why.